-A common question our private doctors are asked, especially in winter, is ‘why do my fingers go so white in the cold?’
-This may just be a normal reaction to the cold environment (a sign you need to invest in a good pair of gloves!), or this may actually be a symptom of Raynaud’s!
+A common question our private doctors are asked, especially during the colder months, is 'Why do my fingers go so white in the cold?'
+This may just be a normal reaction to the cold environment (a sign you need to invest in a good pair of gloves!), or this may be a symptom of Raynaud's!

-This condition can be frustrating and uncomfortable to live with, but it is not seriously detrimental to your long term health.
-In this article, we tell you everything you need to know about this phenomenon, and what you can do about it!
+This condition can be frustrating and uncomfortable to live with, but it is not seriously detrimental to your long-term health.
+In this article, we tell you everything you need to know about Raynauds, and what you can do about it!

 Types of Raynaud’s:

 There are two types of this syndrome:

 - Primary: when the condition develops by itself (this is the most common type), and usually develops in your 20’s or 30’s

 - Secondary: this is when it develops in association with another health condition.

 Usually, if Raynaud’s appears along with another health condition, the condition will be auto-immune in nature (when the body’s immune system starts attacking healthy tissue), such as lupus or rheumatoid arthritis, and it can appear at any age.